Code-Decoders/video-streaming/README.md

 is no different(well in streaming services) but what makes it different is that it uses blockchain, web3 and the concept of decentralization for everything and by everything we mean it!<br>
 <br>
-But what exactly makes it different from others and how exactly do we implement web3 and blockchain like no other does?

 ---